robsliwi/epson-lq-350-cups-drivers-arm/README.md

 Extracting the PPD file from the archives it claimed that a particular filter was missing.
 The filter is a binary that is compiled for the certain architecture.
 Praise Epson for providing the source files to compile the driver ourselves.

+## Disclaimer
+As this flake does nothing more than downloading the official sources and compiles them there should be no license violated.
+At the time of writing the files were shipped with a GPL-2.0 license.